 I run three core positions on every mattress.

-• Any tingling or numbness in hands or feet.
+- Any tingling or numbness in my hands or feet.

-Afterwards, I rate each position from one to ten on perceived pressure relief.
-I add free-form notes about where the mattress feels too firm, too flat, or pleasantly cradling.
+Afterward, I rate each position on a 5-point scale for perceived pressure relief and add notes about where the mattress feels flat, overly firm, or nicely cradling.

 2.2 Side-Sleep Testing With Mia